 And Hawaii’s peace and serenity, beaches, parks, golf courses, hiking, Honolulu urban life, and culture are irresistible to buyers and tourists around the world.
 And you never know which tourist will decide to buy property on the Hawaiian islands.

 Hawai‘i is a competitive, low-inventory housing market.
 The growth of purchases in the Aloha state in the last few years is astonishing yet housing supply will inevitably curtail sales and grow prices in 2021.
 Billions of real estate investment dollars have flowed into the Hawaii real estate market in the last few years.

-Housing Market Lull 2019?
+Housing Market Conditions 2020?

-Zillow Average Home Price
+Zillow Home Prices Hawaii

 Hawaii’s Economy Doing Well

 GDP was predicted to grow 2.6% for 2019.
-Hawaii’s real GDP growth is expected to increase 1.4 percent in both 2020 and 2021.
+Hawaii’s real GDP growth is expected to increase 1.4% in both 2020 and 2021.
 Wages are rising and that should support higher apartment rental prices.
 See this forecast chart on economic indicators forward to 2021.